mickyfazler/MickyTextEditor/README.md

-# MickyTextEditor
+Before using this code please install tkinter(pip install tk)..Please give your feedback.
-I created my own Text editor using tkinter (It is better than Notepad.LOL) Please give your feedback.
+Better than Notepad.Atleast try it .